 Font and Colors

-First, the founding company chose a strict typeface for the logo – a classic one with angular signs.
-Then I switched to a freestyle cursive that mimics curved handwriting.
-The color scheme of the emblem is simple: it consists of white, blue, and black.
+At first, the founding company chose a strict font for the logo—a classic one with angular characters.
+Then, it switched to a free cursive, imitating curved handwriting.
+The emblem’s color scheme is simple: white, blue, and black.